-These cool things to do in Beaumont are perfect whether on a southeast Texas vacation for several days or making a quick stop on an I-10 road trip.
+These fun and cool things to do in Beaumont are perfect whether on a southeast Texas vacation for several days or making a quick stop on an I-10 road trip.
 Beaumont is a Texas town with a Cajun twist and a little bit of the old south.
-There is no other town quite like Beaumont and no one thing defines it.
+There is no other town quite like Beaumont and no single theme defines Beaumont.

-Sure, Beaumont has oil refineries but also great green spaces—like Cattail Marsh in Tyrrell Park and Riverfront Park along the Neches River (although currently closed from Hurricane Harvey damage).
-Culture follows instant fortunes (like from oil) and Beaumont has some nice museums and great food.
-Beaumont is the 5th largest US port and the top military cargo port; 37% of all jet fuel is produced here.
+Beaumont has oil refineries but also great green spaces—like Cattail Marsh in Tyrrell Park and Riverfront Park along the Neches River—and the 5th largest US port and the top military cargo port (37% of all jet fuel is produced here).

 16 Cool Things to Do in Beaumont Texas

-Boomtown is Beaumont’s nickname, from when the major oil field was discovered at Spindletop.
+Boomtown is Beaumont’s nickname, dating back to when the major oil field was discovered at Spindletop.
 Beaumont Texas is only 75 minutes from Houston and there are convenient shuttles if you do not want to drive.
-Please enjoy my list of things to do in Beaumont and let me know some of your favorites.
+Please enjoy this list of things to do in Beaumont and let me know your favorite Beaumont activities.

 Where is Beaumont TX?